How To Wire Switches In Series?

 Connect the two single way switches, light bulb in series to the power supply as shown in fig below.
 Keep in mind that both switches S1 and S2 must be closed to complete the circuit.

 The circuit will only complete if both of the switches are at ON position.
-In other words, If one of the switch are open or at OFF position, the light bulb will not glow.
+In other words, If one of the switches are open or at OFF position, the light bulb will not glow.
 This is the same case for other loads as well which are connected in series to control by two single way switches.

 Below are the different positions of single way switches and light point when connected in series.